 A repository’s Targets role SHALL produce and sign metadata about images and delegations as described in Section 5.2.3.

-The Targets role on the Image repository MAY delegate the responsibility of signing metadata to other, custom-defined roles referred to as delegated targets.
-If it does, it MUST do so as specified in Section 220.127.116.11.
+The Targets role on the Image repository can delegate the responsibility of signing metadata to other, custom-defined roles referred to as delegated targets.
+If it does, it SHALL do so as specified in Section 188.8.131.52.

-Responsibility for signing images or a subset of images MAY be delegated to more than one role and therefore it is possible for two different roles to be trusted for signing a particular image.
-For this reason, delegations MUST be prioritized.
+As responsibility for signing images or a subset of images could be delegated to more than one role, it is possible that two different roles will be trusted to sign a particular image.
+For this reason, delegations SHALL be prioritized.

-A delegation for a subset of images MAY be a multi-role delegation [TAP-3].
-A multi-role delegation indicates that multiple roles are needed to sign a particular image and each of the delegatee roles MUST sign the same metadata.
+A delegation for a subset of images could be a multi-role delegation [TAP-3].
+A multi-role delegation indicates that multiple roles are needed to sign a particular image and each of the delegatee roles SHALL sign the same metadata.

 Delegations only apply to the Image repository.
-The Targets role on the Director repository MUST NOT delegate metadata signing responsibility.
+The Targets role on the Director repository SHALL NOT delegate metadata signing responsibility.

 5.1.3.
 The Snapshot role